Graylog2/documentation/pages/plugins.rst

     In this file you can customize some of the parameters of the build.
 There is one mandatory parameter named ``web_src_path`` which defines the absolute or relative location to a checkout of the `Graylog source repository <https://github.com/Graylog2/graylog2-server>`_.

   package.json
     This is a standard npm_ JSON file describing the web part of your plugin, especially its dependencies.
-You can read more about its format `here <https://docs.npmjs.com/files/package.json>`_.
+You can read more about its `format <https://docs.npmjs.com/files/package.json>`_.

   src/web
     This is where the actual code for thw web part of your plugin goes to.
 For the start there is a simple ``index.jsx`` file, which shows you how to register your plugin and the parts it provides with the Graylog web interface.
 We will get to this in detail later.